If you want your 50s to be meaningful years, it's time to start taking your health seriously.

 Lazy to exercise

 Exercise is essential after 50 to support bone and muscle health.
-The entire body needs to be challenged regularly and in the right way.
+The whole body needs to be challenged regularly and in the right way.
 To prevent brittle bones, the body needs to be impacted.
 Muscles and tendons will become stronger and we will feel better, according to the health news site Best Life.

 Exercise is essential after age 50 to support bone and muscle health.